 HECHO

 Hecho is a Mexico City-based resort wear brand founded by Jack Miner, formerly an analyst at Burch Creative Capital.
 Its style channels relaxed minimalism with subtle decorative flourishes, drawing inspiration from Mexico City’s rich history and contemporary art scene.
 The clothes are lightweight, sophisticated, and move easily from the poolside to the dinner table.
 Hecho has only seen three seasons of ready-to-wear, but is already attracting the attention of retailers such as Barneys in New York and Matchesfashion.com in the United Kingdom.
-The S/S 2018 collection has expanded on the brand’s core staples with new, breathable fabrics such as cotton wovens and knit linens.
+The S/S 2018 collection has expanded on the brand’s core staples with new, breathable fabrics, such as cotton wovens and knit linens.
 Certain items feature playful embroidery and color contrasts slightly reminiscent of Mexican surrealist artist Pedro Friedeberg.
 However, while Hecho draws heavily from the energy of Mexico City and its art scene, the essential simplicity of its clothing gives it a design familiarity that appeals across the spectrum of menswear tastes.

 www.hechomxcty.com